-Young people must be able to exercise some choice regarding the location and type of housing they receive (ex. neighbourhood, congregate setting, scattered site, etc.).
-This may mean that some young people want independent scattered site housing, while others may feel that congregate transitional housing models better suit their needs.
+Young people must be able to exercise some choice regarding the location and type of housing they receive (ex. neighbourhood, small shared, scattered site, etc.).
+This may mean that some young people want independent scattered site housing, while others may feel that small shared models of accommodation better suit their needs.
 Choice may, however, be constrained by local availability and affordability.
 Young people who experience homelessness, like other youth, may prefer to live with roommates (this may also be the only financially viable option).